 sudo dnf upgrade --refresh

 This command refreshes repository metadata and upgrades installed packages to their latest versions.
-Keeping your system updated ensures a smooth Snap installation process.
+Keeping your system updated ensures a smooth process to install Snap on Fedora.

 Step 2: Install Required Packages for Snap